RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 * NCBI complete genomes https://www.ncbi.nlm.nih.gov/assembly In this part put the pathogen of interest that in our case was P. aeruginosa and select the option RefSeq that corresponds (A comprehensive, integrated, non-redundant, well-annotated set of reference sequences including genomic, transcript, and protein).
 Thus was obtained 142 genomes complete, 25 chromosome, 1709 contigs, and 1025 scaffold sequence of P. aeruginosa publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) as of September 2018 were used.

 * Genomes that could not be assigned type sequence (ST) with MLST by the software (https://github.com/sanger-pathogens/mlst_check) were removed the construction of the cgMLST schema.
 Thus, of the 2901 available genomes, it was possible to assign ST to 2828 sequence genomes.
 These genomes were used to construct and validate the cgMLST scheme.
+A second filter was added to remove unfinished genomes that had many contigs.
+So we chose to remove genomes with ≥200 contigs.
+In this filter 502 genomes were removed.
+In general, 73 genomes were removed due to the absence of MLST loci, 502 were removed because they have ≥200 contigs.
+Thus, of the 2901 genomes obtained from NCBI, 2326 genomes were used for the construction and validation of the cgMLST scheme, being 142 complete and 2184 unfinished genomes were used for the validation of candidate genes obtained with the 142 complete genomes.

 ## Step 1: Schema creation